 Ratings & Reports

-Our Rating Process
+Credit Rating Process

-- data gathering and preliminary research
+- Data gathering and preliminary research

-- meeting with management
+- Meeting with management

-- formulation of a rating and suitability recommendation
+- Formulate rating and suitable recommendation

-- communication of the outcome of the rating committee to the client
+- Communicate rating outcome to the client

-- publication of the rating and research report via the website
+- Publication of the rating and research report via the website

-- on-going surveillance of the rating will commence with clients inputting regular predetermined information to the website via a portal which will update the analytical database and update information in the research report and on the website which is freely accessible to retail investors and others.
+- On-going surveillance of the rating will commence with clients inputting regular predetermined information to the website via a portal which will update the analytical database and update information in the research report and on the website which is freely accessible to retail investors and others.